 Advocacy Tools & Resources

-We are glad to count you as part of our team of volunteers from across the country advocating on behalf of the 3.1 million Americans living with inflammatory bowel disease.
+We are glad to count you as part of our team of volunteers from across the country advocating on behalf of the millions of Americans living with inflammatory bowel disease.

 Our resources will help you fine tune your advocacy skills, learn our legislative priorities, and feel comfortable sharing your story with legislators.

-Learn more about what we are fighting for in 2019.
+Learn more about what we are fighting for.
 You can print these and give them to your legislators to let them know what you’d like them to support.

 Video Tutorials for Virtual Advocacy